ATIA-Org/eye-gaze-wg/bylaws.md

 The ATIA Eye Gaze Standards Working Group is a part of the larger ATIA organization and as such is managed by ATIA's Executive Staff and Board of Directors.

-In case of issues or conflicts of governance, membership, or decision making, any final decisions are made by the Executive Staff or Board of ATIA.
+In case of issues or conflicts of governance, membership, or decision making, any final decisions are made by the Executive Staff or Board of Directors for ATIA.

 ### Officers, Titles, Length of Office, Responsibilities